 Sanborn Maps® illustrate the size, shape, and construction material of dwellings, commercial buildings, and factories.
 Details include fire walls, windows and doors, style and composition of roofs, wall thickness, cracks in exterior walls, and elevators.
 They also indicate building use, sidewalk and street widths, layout and names, property boundaries, distance between buildings, house and block numbers, location of water mains, hydrants, piping, wells, cisterns, and fuel storage tanks.
 The maps are color-keyed.
 Please see map key to the left for details.
 For many years the maps were handmade and hand-colored.
 After 1911, corrections and amendments were pasted on top every few years.

-The Marriott Library's Digital Scholarship Lab has digitized and georeferenced maps for Utah cities ranging from 1884 to 1950.
+The Marriott Library has digitized and georeferenced maps for Utah cities ranging from 1884 to 1950.